giuliohome/timezone-demo/README.md

 ## Files Included

-- `docker-compose.yml` - Complete Selenium Grid + Demo App setup
+- `docker-compose.yml` - Complete Selenium Grid + Demo App setup (with Edge)
 - `demo-app/` - Simple web app that shows timezone behavior
-- `tests/` - Selenium tests demonstrating correct timezone handling
+- `tests/` - Selenium tests demonstrating correct timezone handling with Edge
-- `driver-manager.js` - Reusable class for timezone configuration
+- `driver-manager.js` - Reusable class for timezone configuration in Edge

 This proves that timezone testing should be handled in test code, not infrastructure configuration.